loyjoy/welcome/documentation/NAVIGATE_WEBSITE.md

 ## 2. What you need for this solution to work

-You will need to adjust the integration snippet and add events to the links in the flow for this integration to work.
+You will need to adjust the integration JavaScript snippet and add events to the links in the flow for this integration to work.

 ## 3. Adjust the integration snippet